lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

   Section 7.5.2 from {{rfc8724}} offers the possibility to define a function for the Field length in the Field Description to have knowledge of the length before compression.
   When doing SCHC compression of a variable-length field,
-  if the field size is not known, the Field Length in the rule is set as variable and the size is sent with the Compression Residue.
+  if the field size is not known, the Field Length in the Rule is set as variable and the size is sent with the Compression Residue.

 * A field can appear several time in the CoAP headers.
 This is typical for elements of a URI (path or queries).
-  The SCHC specification {{rfc8724}} allows a Field ID to appear several times in the rule, and uses the Field Position (FP) to identify the correct instance, and thereby removing the ambiguity of the matching operation.
+  The SCHC specification {{rfc8724}} allows a Field ID to appear several times in the Rule, and uses the Field Position (FP) to identify the correct instance, and thereby removing the ambiguity of the matching operation.